 That’s it!
 It really is simple it just takes a few tries to get good at not getting it on your skin.
 It’s a little thicker and stickier than regular polish.
 The thin coats make it way easier to manage.

 The beauty to doing you own nails… you can do them when it’s convenient for you!
-In my opinion most salons don’t have the convenient hours!
+In my opinion most salons don’t have the convenient hours this momma needs!

 This blog post does contain affiliate links.
 What does that mean?
 It means I make a small commission if you make a purchase from the link in this post.
 You do not pay any extra to use my links.
 My commission comes from the retail store as a thank you for the referral.

 It also means every time someone makes a purchase from my links… I do a happy dance!
 Thank you for your support and following me!

 Please make sure to give me a follow over on Instagram too!